Oh, No! It's Devo

 Oh, No!
-It's Devo is the fifth studio album by American new wave band Devo, released on October 21, 1982 by Warner Bros.
+It's Devo is the fifth studio album by American new wave band Devo, released in 1982 by Warner Bros.
 Records.
-The album was recorded over a period of four months, between May and September 1982, at Cherokee Studios in Los Angeles.
-By the time of its release, Devo were a full-fledged synth-pop act, with guitar-based new wave sounds pushed more towards the background.
-Most of the music on Oh, No!
-It's Devo was created by electronic means, giving it a much different sound than the band's earlier studio albums, such as their 1978 debut Q: Are We Not Men?
-A: We Are Devo!, which relied more on guitars than synthesizers.
-This alienated some fans, despite the band stating since at least 1978 that their goal was to "de-emphasize" guitars.
-The album was produced by prominent producer Roy Thomas Baker, who had notably worked with, among others, Queen and the Cars.
+The album was recorded over a period of four months, between May and September 1982, at Cherokee Studios in Hollywood, Los Angeles, and was produced by Roy Thomas Baker.

 Background

+Oh, No!
+It's Devo features an even greater reliance on programmed synthesizers and drum machines than its predecessor, New Traditionalists (1981).
+DJ Pangburn of Reverb.com noted that these elements, "combined with the minimal use of guitars, gives the record a metronomic, roboticized feel."

 According to a 1982 interview with lead vocalist Mark Mothersbaugh, the album was titled Oh, No!
 It's Devo because "there are many people out there who, when they hear we're around again or have one more album coming out, that is their reaction."

-In later interviews, Devo's co-founder and bass guitarist Gerald Casale stated that the album was born out of critical reviews in which the band were alternately described as both "fascists" and "clowns."
-In response, the band decided to make an album that would answer the question, "what would an album by fascist clowns sound like?"
+In later interviews, Devo's co-founder and bass guitarist Gerald Casale stated that the album was born out of critical reviews in which the band were alternately described as both "fascists" and "clowns".
+In response, the band decided to make an album that would answer the question, "what would a record sound like by fascist clowns?"

-The song "I Desire" brought the band controversy, as the lyrics were taken directly from a poem written by John Hinckley, Jr., who had attempted to assassinate U.S. President Ronald Reagan in an effort to impress actress Jodie Foster.
-"Big Mess" was inspired by letters sent to a game show host by someone using the name "Cowboy Kim".